Frost Science

 • Downtown

-With a collection of works from such artists as Robert Rauschenberg, James Rosenquist, Frank Stella and Ana Mendieta, not to mention some high-caliber traveling exhibitions, this relatively young museum perched on Biscayne Bay makes for a fine respite from the rain.
+With a permanent collection spanning post-war and contemporary work from Robert Rauschenberg, James Rosenquist, Frank Stella and Ana Mendieta—not to mention high-caliber traveling exhibitions—this museum perched on Biscayne Bay makes for a fine respite from the rain.
+Through June 2027, the "This Is America" exhibition puts nearly 80 works by 70 artists into conversation as the U.S. marks its 250th anniversary.

-Time Out tip: With a brand new chef and menu, brunch is back at Verde, the waterfront restaurant perched on the PAMM’s sprawling terrace.
-If you were dreaming of a waterfront dining moment, don’t let the weather deter you—unless it’s a full-on squall, the covered patio is protected from the elements while still providing solid vibes and a spectacular views of the bay.
+Time Out tip: With chef Valeri Fuentes now helming the kitchen, brunch is back at Verde, the waterfront restaurant perched on the PAMM's sprawling terrace.
+Don't let the weather deter you—unless it's a full-on squall, the covered patio is protected from the elements while still delivering spectacular views of the bay.

 • Things to do